RMo-Sloth/wp-starter/README.md

 *dynamic:*

 If you want dynamic colors add an implementation using the customizer during the `customize_register` hook. [ More about setting up the customizer ]( https://developer.wordpress.org/themes/customize-api/ ).
-You may want to use `WP_Customize_Color_Control` as Control.

 Load the dynamic colors during the `wp_head` hook.